 - Pre-heat oven to 400 degrees F.

 - Slice your spaghetti squash in half lengthwise and scoop out the seeds.
-For easy cutting, feel free to stick each squash in the microwave for 5 minutes to soften it up just a tad.
+For easy cutting, feel free to stick each squash in the microwave for 3-5 minutes to soften it up just a tad.
 The knife slides through way easier this way!
+Smaller squash will need about 3-4 minutes while larger ones will be good to go at 5 min.

 - Next grab a lipped baking sheet or a rimmed baking dish.